Jaisocx-Tools/Workspace/README.md

 *This Project is with a dockerized MYSQL DATABASE Instance.
 Before every git pull to update this project, even without checking whether Docker settings were changed, first do **MySQL db dump** and db dump **backup**.
 The dockerized db services sometimes can recreate a fresh and clean db instance, when some Docker config file was changed, and after "git pull && docker compose restart", too.*

-*I leave the above warnng here for good for js developers, first learned docker and databases.*
+*I leave the above warning here for good for js developers, first learned docker and databases.*

 This ver of the Project does not rely on examples obtaining data from "database" docker service here. **No worries for now**.
 I knew once this docker option, and still work with databases.